 Since there are thousands of Drupal core and contributed modules from which to pick, one would reasonably question why anyone would still want to build custom modules.
 The majority of the time, it is because website builders are searching for customized features to attain particular functionality or to differentiate themselves from the other businesses in their industry.
 When it comes to components that aren’t very common, a contributed or core module might not necessarily match all of the requirements exactly.
 When this happens, the development of bespoke modules comes into play.

 Because Drupal is so flexible, it now allows you to build highly effective bespoke modules, which can add functionality and logic to the platform to match the specific needs of your business.
-Continue reading to obtain an easy step-by-step instructions on developing custom modules for your Drupal 9 website as well as applying CSS assets to those modules.
+Continue reading to obtain easy step-by-step instructions on developing custom modules for your Drupal 9 website as well as applying CSS assets to those modules.

 Drupal 9 Custom Module Development in 5 easy steps

-In order to get started with the creation of a custom module in Drupal 9, here are some of the basic steps that you need to follow.
+To get started with the creation of a custom module in Drupal 9, here are some of the basic steps that you need to follow.

 Step 1: Set up a dedicated folder for your module